Carrollton bus collision

-The Carrollton bus collision occurred on May 14, 1988, on Interstate 71 in unincorporated Carroll County, Kentucky.
+The Carrollton bus collision occurred on May 14, 1988, on Interstate 71 in unincorporated Carroll County, Kentucky, United States.
 The collision involved a former school bus in use by a church youth group and a pickup truck driven by an alcohol-impaired driver.
 The head-on collision was the deadliest incident involving drunk driving and the third-deadliest bus crash in U.S. history.

-Of the 67 people on the bus (counting the driver), there were 27 fatalities in the crash, the same number as the 1958 Prestonsburg bus disaster, and behind the 1976 Yuba City bus disaster (29) and 1963 Chualar bus crash (32).
+Of the 67 people on the bus (counting the driver), there were 27 fatalities in the crash, the same number as the 1958 Prestonsburg bus disaster, and behind the 1976 Yuba City bus disaster (29), and the 1963 Chualar bus crash (32), according to the National Safety Council.
+Additionally, but not indicated in some records, the March 14, 1940 Alamo, Texas train-bus collision was more deadly with 34 fatalities.

 In the aftermath of the disaster, several family members of victims became active leaders of Mothers Against Drunk Driving, and one—Karolyn Nunnallee—became national president of the organization.
 The standards for both operation and equipment for school buses and similar buses were improved in Kentucky and many other states.
 These include an increased number of emergency exits, higher standards for structural integrity, and the use of less volatile diesel fuel.
 On Interstate 71, the crash site is marked with a highway sign erected by the Kentucky Transportation Cabinet.
 Memorial items such as crosses and flower arrangements are regularly placed at the site by families and friends.

 Background

-On May 14, 1988, a youth group mostly consisting of teenagers who attended North Hardin High School, James T. Alton Middle School, Radcliff Middle School, and four adults from Assembly of God church in Radcliff, Kentucky, boarded their church bus and headed to Kings Island theme park in Mason, Ohio, about 170 mi from Radcliff.
+On May 14, 1988, a youth group mostly consisting of teenagers who attended North Hardin High School, James T. Alton Middle School, and Radcliff Middle School, and four adults from Assembly of God church in Radcliff, Kentucky, boarded their church bus and headed to Kings Island theme park in Mason, Ohio, about 170 mi from Radcliff.
 The group included church members and their guests.
 As everyone arrived early that Saturday morning, the number of those wanting to go on the trip had grown to more than originally anticipated.
 The church's principal pastor, who did not join the journey, restricted the ridership to the legal limit of 66 persons plus the driver.